**PLEASE READ THE FOLLOWING 'FINE PRINT' THOROUGHLY. DO NOT overlook the 'SHOW MORE' link below.**

 Please provide a US dollar breakdown of your project's projected expenses, from development through release, including a budget total.
 Provide budget notes for any areas that may be out of the ordinary or require explanation.

-• FUNDING TO DATE (Illustrated as a table)
+• FUNDING TO DATE (Illustrate as a table)

 Include all sources and amounts raised to date.
 Distinguish between potential sources and secured amounts.
-List other funding under consideration and whether to be applied or pending.
-(Label and include in Fundraising/Strategy.)
+List other funding under consideration and whether to be applied or if it's pending.
+(Label as 'Funding to Date' and include in 'Fundraising/Strategy'.)
 Please note current funding gap.

-- Video pitch presentation AND a final 3-5 minute trailer -- these elements can be submitted separately or edited together.
+BY APRIL 4, 2025: Pre-recorded video pitch presentation AND a final 3-5 minute trailer -- these elements can be submitted separately or edited together.
 Video pitch and trailer whether edited together or submitted separately, MUST NOT exceed 10 minutes in total duration.
+Finalists must also be prepared for the in-person LIVE pitch that will take place in San Rafael on April 30, 2025.

-DocPitch will take place in May 2024 during DocLands Documentary Film Festival.
+DocPitch will take place during DocLands Documentary Film Festival April 30 - May 4, 2025.